pat721/upload-something-CAD/README.md

 ## Database

-For persistence [SQLite3](https://www.sqlite.org/index.html) is used to store the metadata of uploaded files.
+To persists the uploaded data, [SQLite3](https://www.sqlite.org/index.html) is used.
 For an easy interaction between the backend and the database the OR-Mapper [Prisma](https://www.prisma.io/) is used.